spiral/docs/cookbook/golang-library.md

 ## Performance
 The selected library in this example shows double the performance of classic https://github.com/erusev/parsedown.
 Read how to optimize performance even more by switching to unix sockets for RCP communications in **Performance Tuning** section.

+> Obviously, such communication method is not free, make sure to properly balance between the socket connection speed and the complexity of computation.